Misterio77/website/_src/cv.md

 ecossystem:
 - [nix-colors](https://github.com/misterio77/nix-colors), a repository of
     nix-accessible base16 color schemes and a module that make their use more convenient.
-It currently has 130+ stars on GitHub.
+It currently has 250+ stars on GitHub.
 - [nix-starter-configs](https://github.com/misterio77/nix-starter-configs)
     is a collection of nix repository templates.
 It aims to provide simple, opinionated templates so that people starting out with Nix can hit the ground running.
-It currently has 340+ stars on GitHub.
+It has become the most popular NixOS flake template, and one of the most starred nix projects overall, with 1,000+ stars on GitHub.

 ### Other contributions